Christmas-Missionary/yaam/README.md

 # Usage

-It is best to include `custom_errors.h` and `custom_errors.c` directly into your project.
+It is best to include `yaam.h` and `yaam.c` directly into your project.
 I have decided to use Bash and PowerShell as the simplest ways to build the tests.

 There are 3 kinds of "assertions" in this repo, the warning, the regular error, and the fatal error.